daniildin/HackNYU2025/README.md

 - Scrapes the latest article from your Nova site and CNBC
 - Sends the combined text to AI (Gemini) or uses a tiny local heuristic
 - Gets per-ticker sentiment in [0..1] (1 = most optimistic, 0 = most pessimistic)
-- Prints a BUY/NO ACTION based on the highest sentiment and saves results to data/
+- Blends AI scores with Nova inline sentiment, lists all BUY tickers (score ≥ 0.6), and saves results to data/

 ## Tech stack